History of the collection

 "Peter" was built in 1918 as a 3ft gauge machine for the Canadian Forestry Commission but with the cessation of the WWI hostilities, was returned to Bagnalls.
 Peter was then rebuilt to 2ft gauge and purchased by the Cliffe Hill Granite Co in Leicestershire, where it worked until 1949 when it was stored out of service.
 Peter was then acquired by the Narrow Gauge Railway Society and eventually came to Amberley with the Brockham Collection.

 The locomotive was restored to working order under the skillful eye of volunteer the late Doug Bentley (right) with assistance from Bill Johnston, and returned to service in 1993.

-Peter heads out of Brockham with some wagons past the lever frame which has since been transferred to Brockham.
+Peter heads out of Amberley with some wagons passing the lever frame which has since been transferred to Brockham.

 Barbouilleur - Decauville, 0-4-0WT No 1126.
 Built 1947.

 Our third steam locomotive is the french Decauville locomotive "Barbouilleur", owned by Peter Smith, and which has been on loan to the Museum since it was restored in the 1980s.
 It seems to have done little work in industry, having spent much of its life as a hire locomotive with its builders, and, after acquisition by a number of french enthusiasts at the Froissy-Cappy-Dompierre project near Amiens, during which time little or nothing was done with it, Peter Smith obtained it and brought it to Amberley in 1982.

 It was our only operational steamer for several years while Polar Bear was being reboilered and it now shares the work of providing our visitors with a steam train ride with the two Bagnalls.

 Peldon - John Fowler Resilient Class No. 21295/1936